quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 ### Strings

-A JSON string is encoded as a CBOR UTF-8 string (type 3), i.e., as a series of UTF-8 [@!RFC3629] characters (e.g., the word "one" is encoded as "6F6E65").
-JSON string values MUST NOT be un-escaped and re-escaped unless the JSCN encoder is restricted by operating in a limited parsed context without any JSON compatibility guarantees.
+A JSON string is normally encoded as an un-escaped CBOR UTF-8 string (type 3), i.e., as a series of UTF-8 [@!RFC3629] characters (e.g., the word "one" is encoded as "6F6E65") without any backspace escaping for control or unicode characters.

 #### Base64 / Base16 Encoded